Click here to go to the main page

 Architects: Oomen brothers

 The history of the Oomen architects is a long and confusing one, spanning three generations, six architects from one family and a split in two seperate firms.
 The first generation comprises three brothers, sons of a catholic tanner in Oosterhout, the town where all brothers were born and died.
+Their second cousin, the local architect C.A.
+Oomen (1857-) may have been their inspiration to pursue a career in architecture.
 Little is known about their architectural education.
-One of them, probably the youngest, seems to have attended the school for arts and crafts in 's-Hertogenbosch.
-Also, they were possibly related to local architect C.A.
-Oomen who may have been a source of training as well.
+Probably all three attended the local drawing school.
+The youngest also attended the school for arts and crafts in 's-Hertogenbosch.

 The Oomen office gathered many assignments related to the Catholic church.
 Among these were churches, monasteries and convents, schools and hospitals, often for the Franciscan sisters and probably all in the parts of Noord-Brabant and Zeeland that belonged to the Breda diocese.
 Many designs were made under the collective name Oomen Brothers, so it is often unclear who designed what.
 The oldest known assignment of a religious nature concerns the church of St. Antonius in Oosterhout; Jan Oomen elaborated a general design made by P.J.H.
 Cuypers, took care of the bidding and was probably also the executive architect.